MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 ### Set up and customize the configuration class

-In order to set up the configuration class, you'll need to extend `AbstractCosmosConfiguration`.
+In order to set up the configuration class, you need to extend `AbstractCosmosConfiguration`.
 For more information, see [Setup Configuration Class][setup-configuration-class].

 You can customize underlying `CosmosAsyncClient` used by Azure Spring Data Azure Cosmos DB SDK by providing `DirectConnectionConfig` or `GatewayConnectionConfig` or both and provide them to `CosmosClientBuilder`.
 For complete sample, visit [customizing configuration section][customizing-configuration].